-All of the shoes we’ve purchased in the last couple of years have been minimal, but as we transitioned, we found that some of our current, non-minimal shoes could be transitioned with a little help from the tool shed.
-As we close out #wholebodybarefoot month, my husband shares his favorite DIY shoe hack below.
+All of the shoes we've purchased in the last couple of years have been minimal, but as we transitioned, we found that some of our current, non-minimal shoes could be transitioned with a little help from the tool shed.
+My husband shares his favorite DIY shoe hack below.

 The shoes I wear most often are none.
 After that, Vibram’s FiveFingers, because they are really similar to wearing none, only I can walk on gravelly roads and driveways (like ours).